Histidine transaminase

-Thus, the two substrates of this enzyme are L-histidine and 2-oxoglutarate, whereas its two products are (imidazol-5-yl)pyruvate and L-glutamate.
+The two substrates of this enzyme characterised from Escherichia coli and Pseudomonas acidovorans are L-histidine and α-ketoglutaric acid.
+Its products are imidazole-4-pyruvic acid and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-histidine:2-oxoglutarate aminotransferase.
 Other names in common use include histidine aminotransferase, and histidine-2-oxoglutarate aminotransferase.
-This enzyme participates in histidine metabolism.
+It participates in histidine metabolism.